 Any student is welcome and encouraged to become a WVU Peer Advocate and can become involved by contacting a Title IX Education Specialist:

 (304) 293-5600 office

-Mariana and Brooke can provide alternate options– such as unpaid internships and volunteer hours – for students who do not have the time to commit to a 3 credit hour class but still want to be involved.
+Mariana can provide alternate options– such as unpaid internships and volunteer hours – for students who do not have the time to commit to a 3 credit hour class but still want to be involved.

 It’s On Us

 The purpose of the It's On Us campaign is to raise awareness about issues surrounding sexual violence and empower college students to be active bystanders.
 Sexual violence and power-based personal violence effect thousands in our Mountaineer family, and we all have a part to play in the solution to these problems.
 This campaign asks that you sign the It's On Us Pledge and take a stand against sexual violence in our community.